 Recruitment & Retention of Diverse Employees

 Colorado State University is committed to supporting the recruitment and retention of all employees by recognizing the inherent value of diversity.
 There are a number of resources and initiatives that support this commitment.
-Click the button below to learn more about our efforts to recruit and retain diverse employees.

 Recruitment & Retention of Diverse Students